twbs/blog/src/content/posts/2022/bootstrap-icons-1-8-2.md

 - Fix fill-rule for `x-lg`
 - Fix cutoff `tool` icon

+On the CSS side, we've also added `font-display: block` to help address our icon font affecting Google Lighthouse scores.

 *Looking for more new icons?
 Head to the [issue tracker](https://github.com/twbs/icons/issues) to check for open requests or submit a new one.*

 ## Install